Amblève Castle

 Amblève Castle, locally known as Château d'Amblève, is situated in the woods northwest of the town of Aywaille, in the province of Liège in the Wallonia region in Belgium.

 Amblève Castle was first mentioned in 1049.
-In 1252 it belonged to the Duchy of Limbourg and in 1285 to the Duchy of Brabant.
-After that it passed through several hands; Phillipe the Bold and the House of Burgundy amongst others.
+In 1252, it belonged to the Duchy of Limbourg, and in 1285, to the Duchy of Brabant.
+Afterward, it changed hands several times, including Philippe the Bold and the House of Burgundy.

-In 1429 it came into possession, by marriage, of a family closely related to the De La Marck family.
+In 1429, it came into the possession of a family closely related to the De La Marck family through marriage.
 Evrard II de La Marck inherited the castle in 1531.
-His widow bequeathed it, in 1566, to her niece Isabeau de Hoisteden.
-In 1570 she married to François de Loncin who kept the castle until its destruction.
+His widow left it, in 1566, to her niece Isabeau de Hoisteden.
+In 1570, Isabeau married François de Loncin, who kept the castle until it was destroyed in 1578.

-For in 1577, Amblève castle was occupied by a garrison of William of Orange who supported the Protestants and who organized the rising of the United Provinces against Spain.
-So in 1578, on order of the Spaniards, the castle was attacked and subsequently demolished by Catholic troops.
+For in 1577, Amblève Castle was occupied by a garrison of William of Orange, who supported the Protestants and organized the uprising of the United Provinces against Spain.
+So, in 1578, at the Spaniards' order, the castle was attacked and subsequently demolished by Catholic troops.

 Gallery